openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-`AlertmanagerMainConfig` defines settings for the main Alertmanager instance.
+The `AlertmanagerMainConfig` resource defines settings for the main Alertmanager instance.

 <em>appears in: [ClusterMonitoringConfiguration](#clustermonitoringconfiguration)</em>